-Situated on the banks of the River Seine, Maisons-Laffitte boasts a 2 000-metre straight, making it the longest straight course in Europe (together with Newmarket in Great Britain).
+Situated on the banks of the River Seine, Maisons-Laffitte boasts a 2,000-metre straight, making it the longest straight course in Europe.

-Every year, this racecourse celebrates the arrival of summer with a picnic on the lawns that is muchloved by families.
+Every year, this racecourse celebrates the arrival of the summer days by organising a picnic on the lawns that are loved by families.
 250 amateur artists participate in a painting competition honouring the impressionists.

-Known as the “city of the horse”, Maisons-Laffitte has one of the biggest training centres in Europe, managed by France Galop, which offers a wide range of features dedicated to the training of jump horses.
+Known as the "city of the horse", Maisons-Laffitte has a big training centre, managed by France Galop that offers a large variety of features dedicated to the training of jump horses.